roballey/OSM_Maps_For_Garmin/README.md

 ## Using Pre-Generated Maps
 ------------------------
-The directories maps/nonroute/oceania_nz_ni and maps/route/oceania_nz_ni contain gmapsupp.img files for non-routeable and routable maps of the New Zealand North Island respectively.
-These image files can be installed and used on a Garmin device.
+See the release zip files for routable and non-routable maps of the whole of NZ and the North Island and South Island seperately.

 ## Generating Your Own Maps
 ------------------------